JeremiJL/BYT/documentation/use_case_specification_scenarios.md

 ### Comments
-There is no point in analyzing this use case in isolation; therefore, our focus begins from the moment when Shopper is presented with the _product page_.
+There is no point in analyzing this use case in isolation; therefore, our focus begins from the moment when shopper is presented with the _product page_.
 ### Actors
 Shopper.
 ### Purpose and context